Skip to content

 Submitting your Neighbourhood Plan

-Regulation 14 Pre-submission consultation and publicity (6 weeks)
+How do you carry out a Regulation 14 Pre-submission consultation and publicity (6 weeks)?

-Once you have draft your neighbourhood plan you will need to carry out a public consultation.
-This must run for at least 6 weeks and allow people who live, work or run businesses in the area (Regulation 14) to comment on your proposals.
+Once you have drafted your neighbourhood plan you will need to carry out a public consultation.
+This must run for at least 6 weeks and allow people who live, work or run businesses in the area to comment on your proposals.
+This is a statutory requirement and is known as the Regulation 14 consultation.
 You will also need to consult statutory consultees such as:

 • Environment Agency